Last Known Activity

 After his experience in the Southeast Asian conflict, he continued to suffer from "jungle rot" and experienced many other ailments, to include, 'POST TERMATIC STRESS DISODER" due to his combat and experiences he had encountered and the effects of Agent Orange.
 Finally, he was Approved, his much deserved, Veteran's Disability Retirement Disability", many many years later.
 (30 years to the day).

-Adrian's AWARDS, his second Bronze Star for Valor, also for Heriorism, his second Army Commendataion Medal for Valor, Heriorism, and a second, Combat Infantry Man's Badge, (2 nd award), for his HERIOISM, were what he he received during his 1 ST., (FIRST) tour in Vietnam, 20TH MAY 1968-thru 20 TH OF June 1969 involved in the tail end of the, Vitenamise Holiday; "TET" OFFENSIVE" which continued accross most of Southeast Asia, Vietnam thru 1968 and part of 1969.
+Adrian's AWARDS, his FIRST Bronze Star for Valor, also for Heriorism, his second Army Commendataion Medal for Valor, Heriorism, and a Combat Infantry Man's Badge, (1 ST Award), for his HERIOISM, were what he he WAS AWARDED, during his 1 ST., (FIRST) tour in Vietnam, 20TH MAY 1968-thru 20 TH OF June 1969 involved in the tail end of the, Vitenamise Holiday; "TET" OFFENSIVE" which continued accross most of Southeast Asia, Vietnam thru 1968 and 1969.

 ADRIAN WAS ALSO AWARDED; THE VIETNAM SERVICE MEDAL, (2 nd AWARD), THE VIETNAM CAMPAIGN MEDAL, (2nd AWARD), VIETNAM GALLENTRY CROSS with PALM, MEDAL, (2 nd AWARD), NDSM, 3 rd AWARD, IN ADDITION TO THE AWARDS PREVIOUSELY LISTED.
-HIS fellow soilder's AND HIS SUPERIORS thought he should have gotten higher awards, however, a third award for a "SILIVER STAR", was lost in the "paper work shuffel, in channels!!!
+HIS fellow soilder's AND HIS SUPERIORS thought he should have gotten higher awards, however, a third award for a "SILVER STAR", "paper work shuffel, WAS LOST in channels!!!
 "My uncles' wishes were not to pursew the the paperwork snafoo"!! (due to the heavy losses & combat he saw).

 He attended vocational school learning refrigeration and heating and earning an associate's degree, worked for a period of years in that field.
 After being injured in a fall through an old building's roof, he changed careers to work at the City Public Services Utilities (CPS) and supervised a security copound with patrols and personnel.
 As a security supervising officer, (ARMED), he monitored computer surveillence for the site, without any failures or Breaches of Security, ALARMS, FALSE ENTRYS OR ANY type of DEVATAIONS. .